Shohei Ohtani 50th HR ball bought by Taiwan company

 In his post Thursday, Goldin added he’s currently unable to share more details, but more will be provided when the baseball season ends.

-“A corporation in Taiwan who loves baseball and who loves Shoehi Ohtani and who would certainly look to share his treasures with the world has won the auction,” Goldin said in a video shared on the auction house’s social-media accounts.
+“A corporation in Taiwan who loves baseball and who loves Shohei Ohtani and who would certainly look to share his treasures with the world has won the auction,” Goldin said in a video shared on the auction house’s social-media accounts.
 “Their identity will be revealed in person when they visit Goldin Auctions shortly after the World Series.”

 RELATED STORIES: